AdobeDocs/painter-shader-api/src/pages/index.md

 <Hero slots="heading, text"/>

-# Substance 3D Painter Shader API
+# Substance 3D Painter - Shader API

-This documentation provides an overview and Painter's shader system and a detailled API.
+This documentation provides an overview and Painter's shader system and its API.

 Custom shaders can be used to develop new rendering behaviors in the main 3D viewport of the application.